Alejo-de-la-Arena/GifExpertApp/README.md

-#📌 GifExpertApp
+# GifExpertApp📌
-###🚀 React project from the Udemy course "React: From Zero to Expert" by Fernando Herrera.
+### React project from the Udemy course "React: From Zero to Expert" by Fernando Herrera🚀.

-##🎯 About the Project
+## About the Project🎯
 ### GifExpertApp is a React-based web application that allows users to search for GIFs from the Giphy API.
 Simply type a keyword, and the app will fetch and display related GIFs instantly.

 ### This project was a great learning experience, helping me to: